The sections below cover FAQs for the process of applying and paying for a permit to park at our four main hospital sites.

 How do I appeal if my permit application is rejected?

-• Should you believe you have a genuine reason for appeal, complete the appeals form in full according to its instructions and return it within 21 days to the PermitSmarti processing team using the email address below.
-PemitSmarti will forward it to your Care Organisation’s appeals panel.
-A decision on the outcome of the appeal will be made and the parking permit processing team will either issue a permit or confirm the appeal has been unsuccessful.
+- Should you believe you have a genuine reason for appeal, complete the appeal in full according to its instructions and return it within 21 days to the PermitSmarti processing team A decision on the outcome of the appeal will be made and the parking permit processing team will either issue a permit or confirm the appeal has been unsuccessful.

-• You as the applicant, must lodge an appeal in writing using the appeals form, giving full and specific details of the reasons for appealing.
+- You as the applicant, must lodge an appeal using available option.
 Your appeal must have the support of your direct line manager.

-• All appeals should be submitted to the email address ncapermitsmarti@imperial.co.uk by the applicant along with any evidence/confirmations to support the appeal.
+- All appeals should be submitted to the required email address by the applicant along with any evidence/confirmations to support the appeal.
 No in-person appeals will take place.

-• The decision of the appeals panel is final – no further appeals will be heard in relation to your application.
-If your circumstances change a new parking application should be submitted detailing any new and relevant information.
+- The decision of the appeals panel is final – no further appeals will be heard in relation to your application.
+If your circumstances markedly change a new parking application should be submitted also detailing any new and relevant information, from a date 3 months subsequent at the earliest.